themistysky/find-homeo-remedy/README.md

 link - http://searchtool.top/find-homeo-remedy

 Working on patient and case history database management system.
 Will be deployed soon.
-Technologies used - NLP, Random Forest, and a lot of data preprocessing.
+Technologies used - Python, NLP and a lot of data preprocessing.

 Literatures used- Kent's Rrepertory, Clarke's Materia Medica More to be included soon